astagi/YMCA/README.md

 - TARGET       The Android target.
 For a complete list, type Makefile targets.

-- DEVICE       The device where you want to run your app on.
+- DEVICE       The device id where you want to run your app on. (#TODO set to ALL)

 - ACTIVITY     The main activity you want to run.